IntelPython/scikit-ipp/doc/index.rst

 - `Source Code <https://github.intel.com/SAT/scikit-ipp>`_
 - `About Intel® IPP <https://software.intel.com/en-us/intel-ipp>`_

 `scikit-ipp` is easily built from source with the majority of the necessary prerequisites available on conda.
-The instructions below detail how to gather the prerequisites, setting one's build environment, and finally building and installing the completed package.  `scikit-ipp` can be built for two major platforms (Windows, Linux).
+The instructions below detail how to gather the prerequisites, setting one's build environment, and finally building and installing the completed package.  `scikit-ipp` can be built for all three major platforms (Windows, Linux, macOS).

 The build-process (using setup.py) happens in 2 stages: